kurupabhi/upday_task/README.md

 * I have not setup any tests due to lack of knowledge and experience with this, but the test that I would use on the provided datasets is to check for nulls in the TIMESTAMP and id columns.
 This can be setup using pytest, however I have never done this before and I only know this after my explorations related to the task.

 ****
-I have also included a jupyter notebook with my exploration code.
+I have also included a jupyter notebook with my exploration code. (upday_etl_notebook.ipynb)